 The situation in Port-au-Prince is better than in other parts of the country, but the city still faces many challenges.
 Unemployment, poverty and high crime rates are some of the most pressing issues.

 As the capital city, Port-au-Prince attracts many people who move here from rural areas in search of a better life.
 However, this hope rarely comes true.
 Many people who move to the city end up living in informal settlements.
 In these areas there is a lack of proper latrines and clean water.
 Transmissible diseases such as cholera (an ongoing problem in the country) spread much faster in such conditions.

 Malnutrition affects the lives of vulnerable children and families

 Malnutrition is also a problem in Port-au-Prince, because families don’t have enough money to provide the right kind of food for themselves.
 More than half of the population is undernourished.
 Around one in five children isn’t growing appropriately due to poor nutrition.
 This in turn makes them more vulnerable to illnesses.

 Many of these illnesses are both preventable and treatable.
 However, there is a shortage of accessible and affordable medical care.
 The unstable economic and political situation has resulted in low spending in public health care.
 Women and children bear the brunt of this lack of investment – very few women receive prenatal care or give birth in a hospital.
 One in every 93 women dies in pregnancy.

 What we do in Santo

-Children growing up in the care of SOS Children’s Villages Santo (photo: SOS archive)
+Children growing up in the care of SOS Children’s Villages Port-au-Prince-Santo (photo: SOS archives)